alexanderjaus/VideoFastLabel/README.md

 - Lists labels in reverse chronological order and supports filtering by user and searching by video id.
 - Buttons: Refresh, Logout.
 Links open the original video in a new tab.

+Migration from flat filenames to nested paths

+- If your existing `data/labels.jsonl` contains plain filenames (e.g., `clip01.mp4`) and you move to nested folders where IDs should be relative paths (e.g., `setA/clip01.mp4`), use the migration tool to rewrite IDs:
+  - Dry run + write a migrated file: `python3 migrate_labels.py --videos /path/to/your/videos`
+    - Outputs `data/labels.jsonl.migrated.jsonl` and prints a summary.
+Ambiguous or missing filenames are left unchanged and reported.
+  - Apply in place (creates backup): `python3 migrate_labels.py --videos /path/to/your/videos --apply`
+    - Replaces `data/labels.jsonl` and writes a backup `data/labels.jsonl.bak`.

 Assignment logic details

 - The app balances remaining clips across currently active users (those who have requested `/api/next`).